Conversion Therapy Survivor Ryan Kendall

 I cannot describe how deeply moving that is for me.
 The world is changing for LGBT youth, and we must be the people who change it.

-Ryan Kendall recently graduated from Columbia University summa cum laude and is a civil rights attorney.
+Ryan Kendall graduated from Columbia University summa cum laude and is a civil rights attorney in Los Angeles.

 If you are a survivor of conversion therapy, consider sharing your story and speaking out to protect others.
 Your email to us will be confidential.
 We will not share your story without your permission.
 Even if you do not want to share your story publicly, hearing about your experience can help us learn more and protect others from being harmed by these damaging “therapies.”